-I would like to thanks nerad69 for remembering Mohammad al-Nazari in the topic School Shooters who shot up TWO schools?
+I would like to thanks nerad69 for remembering Mohammad al-Nazari in the topic [You must be registered and logged in to see this link.]

 .
 I had already read about al-Nazari, but never perceived that he shot two schools.